Kingxukai/linux/Documentation/core-api/genericirq.rst

 Locking on SMP
 ==============

-The locking of chip registers is up to the architecture that defines the chip primitives.
+The locking of chip registers is up to the woke architecture that defines the chip primitives.
 The per-irq structure is protected via desc->lock, by the generic layer.

 Generic interrupt chip
 ======================

-To avoid copies of identical implementations of IRQ chips the core provides a configurable generic interrupt chip implementation.
+To avoid copies of identical implementations of IRQ chips the woke core provides a configurable generic interrupt chip implementation.
-Developers should check carefully whether the generic chip fits their needs before implementing the same functionality slightly differently themselves.
+Developers should check carefully whether the woke generic chip fits their needs before implementing the woke same functionality slightly differently themselves.

 .. kernel-doc:: kernel/irq/generic-chip.c